 Fred Isaac is a native New Yorker.
-He worked for 20 years as a professional librarian in several capacities before serving as Director of the Jewish Community Library in San Francisco from 1990 to 1995.
-For the past 10 years he has been a community volunteer, including service on the East Bay Federation and Foundation Boards.
-His interests include reading (Judaica, U.S. History and Crime Fiction are favorite subjects) and playing tennis.
+He worked for 20 years as a professional librarian in several capacities before serving as Director of the Jewish Community Library in San Francisco from 1990–1995.
+For the past ten years, he has been a community volunteer, including service on the East Bay Federation and Foundation Boards.
+His interests include reading (Judaica, U.S. History, and Crime Fiction are favorite subjects) and playing tennis.
 He lives with his wife, Robin, in Oakland.

 Jo-Ann Jacobson is the longest-serving HAMAQOM Board member, having started her tenure forty years ago under the Lehrhaus Judaica name.
 She has nearly four decades of real estate experience as a broker with Coldwell Banker.
 She chairs Under One Tent for the Contra Costa Jewish Community Center and is part of the Alamo Improvement Association.